driesheylen123/Multi_omics_exploration/README.md

 ## Examples
 #### Multi Omics Exploration
-* create an explorative view that will serve as a basis to identify potential disease-related medical parameters.
+* Create an explorative view that will serve as a basis to identify potential disease-related medical parameters.
 * Be a hypothesis-generating tool that is expected to provide input for (more directionality focused) downstream analyses